By Vincenzo Villamena, CPA

 Generally, US states fall into three broad categories when it comes to expat state taxes: the easy ones, the somewhat neutral ones, and the difficult or “sticky” ones.

-The easy states for expats are those that don’t have individual income tax to begin with.
-This includes Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
+The easy states for expats are those that don’t have an individual income tax to begin with.
+This includes Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.

 Tennessee and New Hampshire are also fairly easy as they only collect state taxes on interest and dividends but not on ordinary income such as wages and salaries.

 Most states are neither easy nor difficult.
 Usually, if you have been gone for a while, they will stop considering you a tax resident.
-In some cases, you may have to prove your new place of residency and submit some paperwork but you are unlikely to face any hurdles.
+In some cases, you may have to prove that you live abroad and submit some paperwork, but you are unlikely to face many hurdles.

-To really leave the state and tax residency behind, you must show that you have no intentions to ever come back to that state.
-Otherwise you will need to continue to pay state tax on your income.
+To leave the state and tax residency behind, you must show that you have no intentions to ever come back to that state.
+Otherwise, you will need to continue to pay state tax on your income.

 Moving from a difficult state to a tax-free state requires more than just changing your address.
 These difficult states can be really sticky.
 You must show your intent of leaving for good by cutting ties to the state.